DrJianwen/MLCAC_score/README.md

 # The raw data with 9 features for building the final ML model are publicly available.
-The rest raw datasets are available from the corresponding author (or contact jianwen328@126.com) on reasonable request.
+The rest of raw datasets are available from the corresponding author (or contact jianwen328@126.com) on reasonable request.